garbarok/porfolio.dev/src/content/blog/en/typescript-best-practices.md

 Two years ago, I inherited a project with 80,000 lines of pure JavaScript, which resulted in **47 production bugs in 3 months**.
 After migrating to TypeScript with a strict configuration, that number dropped to just **3 bugs in 6 months**.

 TypeScript isn't just "JavaScript with types."
 It's a powerful error prevention system that delivers value from day one.

+## What are the Best Practices for TypeScript?

+To write robust and safe TypeScript code, it's essential to follow a set of best practices.
+These focus on a strict configuration and advanced use of the type system to prevent errors before they happen.

+The key best practices for TypeScript are:
+- **Enable strict mode:** Enable all `strict` flags in your `tsconfig.json` for maximum safety.
+- **Use `noUncheckedIndexedAccess`:** Prevent `undefined` errors when accessing arrays and objects.
+- **Differentiate `type` and `interface`:** Use `type` for unions and complex types, and `interface` for objects and public APIs that can be extended.
+- **Master Utility Types:** Use `Awaited`, `Parameters`, `ReturnType`, `Extract`, and `Exclude` to manipulate types in an advanced way.
+- **Apply Type Narrowing:** Use type guards, discriminated unions, and the `asserts` keyword to refine types and guide the compiler.

 ## The Power of a Strict `tsconfig.json`